OldFORTRANdog/EnviroDIY_Deployments/README.md

 # EnviroDIY_Deployments
 EnviroDIY Deployment options
-This is the readme for teh repo made at the **National Monitoring Conference** 2019.
+This is the readme for the repo made at the **National Monitoring Conference** 2019.